 - Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) indicates that in 2019, four percent of women overall and eight percent of women aged 18 to 25 years had an alcohol use disorder.

-From a physiological standpoint, women who drink the same amount of alcohol as men in the same period tend to have a higher blood-alcohol level and the onset of effects is quicker and lasts longer.
+From a physiological standpoint, women who drink the same amount of alcohol as men in the same period tend to have a higher blood alcohol level.
+The onset of effects is quicker and lasts longer.
 This makes women, in general, more vulnerable to tolerance and withdrawal than men.

 Where Do “Wine Moms” Come From?